-The Company's Annual Report & Accounts, half-yearly reports and other formal communications are available on the Company's website.
-To reduce costs the Company's half-yearly accounts are not posted to shareholders but are instead made available on the Company's website.
+The Company's Annual Report & audited financial statements, half-yearly reports and other formal communications are available on the Company's website.
+To reduce costs the Company's half-yearly financial statements are not posted to shareholders but are instead made available on the Company's website.